dhr412/web-load-check/README.md

 # Website Load Handling Checker

 This is a simple Go-based tool to test how a website handles multiple concurrent requests.
-It allows for sending multiple requests to a target URL, optionally masking IP using randomly generated IP addresses
+It allows for sending multiple requests to a target URL, optionally masking the host computer

 By default, `load-checker` can efficiently handle up to **100,000 concurrent requests** using Go’s lightweight goroutines.
 However, due to system resource constraints, a single Go program might hit practical limits around this number.
 To **bypass this limitation for extremely high loads**, we provide an optional **helper script (`helper.rs`)** written in Rust, which allows spawning multiple independent instances of `load-checker` in parallel